Factbox - Hugo Chavez's record in Venezuelan elections

 * February 2009 - Chavez reverses the results of his 2007 defeat by winning a new referendum, with 56 percent of vote, removing presidential term limits.

+* October 2012 - Chavez wins another six-year term with 54 percent of the vote, defeating opposition candidate Henrique Capriles in close vote.

-(Reporting by London Editorial Reference Unit and Caracas newsroom; Editing by Kieran Murray and Eric Walsh)
+(Reporting by London Editorial Reference Unit and Caracas newsroom; Editing by Kieran Murray and Andrew Cawthorne)